Taking the heat out of chaperokine function

 Wednesday, 23 May 2012

-The meeting will explore the diverse functions of heat shock proteins over and above their action as chaperones and stress indicators.
-The role of HSPs in health and disease and their potential as immunemodulators will be examined and discussed.
+This is an exciting meeting focusing on the interface between innate and adaptive immunity and the potential of Heat shock proteins in inflammation resolution.
+The role of HSPs in health and disease and their potential as immune modulators will be examined and discussed

 This event has CPD accreditation and will have a discussion panel session.